David Eby: Electoral reform

 As part of the deal with the Greens, the NDP government committed to holding a referendum on electoral reform.
 On October 4, 2017, Eby announced that the referendum would be conducted by mail ballot in by the end of November 2018 and would require a simple province-wide majority to be approved.
 Between November 2017 and February 2018, Eby conducted public consultation on what questions should be on the ballot.
-On May 30, Eby announced that the ballot would be two questions: the first asking whether to change to from the current first-past-the-post (FPTP) system to a proportional representation (PR) system, and the second asking voters to pick between three different models: dual-member proportional, mixed-member proportional and rural-urban proportional.
+On May 30, Eby announced that the ballot would be two questions: the first asking whether to change from the current first-past-the-post (FPTP) system to a proportional representation (PR) system, and the second asking voters to pick between three different models: dual-member proportional, mixed-member proportional and rural-urban proportional.
 On December 20, 2018, Elections BC announced that 61.3 percent of ballots voted to keep FPTP.

 In a post-referendum interview, Eby explained that the two-question ballot was the result of the public consultations, and reflected a lack of consensus on an alternative system.
 He admitted surprise at how decisive the result was, but did not think any form of PR would have won in a single-ballot referendum, and concluded, "It does not seem to me British Columbians were in favour of changing the system.
 They seem happy with the system we have."